ligato/site/content/architecture/lig-framework-overview.md

 ### cn-infra Plugins

 cn-infra provides the plugins needed for CNF and application operating in modern cloud-native CNFs and apps.
-Plugins offering logging, health checks, messaging, KV data store connectivity, REST and gRPC APIs are available.
-Developers can implement a mix of cn-infra plugins, that together with other VPP agent and/or custom plugins, define CNF functionality.
+Plugins offering logging, health checks, messaging, KV data store connectivity, REST/gRPC APIs are available.
+Developers can implement a mix of cn-infra plugins, together with other VPP agent and/or custom plugins, and define CNF functionality.

 {{< figure src="/images/ligato/ligato-framework-arch-infra.svg" class="image-center figcaption"caption="" >}}